amalshaji/portr/docs/src/content/docs/server-setup/index.md

 ### Prerequisites

 - [Cloudflare API token](/server-setup/cloudflare-api-token/) - Required for wildcard subdomain SSL setup
-- [Github app](/server-setup/github-app/) - Required for user login
+- [Github oauth app credentials](/server-setup/github-oauth-app/) - Required for admin dashboard login
 - Port `2222` open on the server to accept incoming ssh connections
-- Port range `30001-40001` open on the server to accept incoming tcp connections
+- Port range `30001-40001` open on the server to accept incoming tcp connections (only if you intend to use tcp tunnels)

 ### Quick setup

-For quick setup, use the `docker-compose.yml` at the root of the project.
+For quick setup, use the `docker-compose.yml`.

 [https://github.com/amalshaji/portr/blob/main/docker-compose.yaml](https://github.com/amalshaji/portr/blob/main/docker-compose.yaml)